 The scope of this report covers CBA and its subsidiaries in Singapore and Malaysia but does not cover its associates in Cambodia and Myanmar.
 CBA has not commissioned any third-party consultant on this report but does not rule out the possibility of engaging the services of external assurance in the future.
+However, CBA has engaged KPMG Services Pte Ltd as the outsourced internal auditor to review the sustainability reporting process.
 We are committed to provide transparent and timely reporting and strive to continuously improve the content and quality and completeness of our non-financial disclosures in alignment with the reporting principles of GRI and the SGX.
 We value any feedback on our Sustainability Report and welcome your comments to assist us improve our sustainability performance.
 You may email your comments, suggestions and feedback to enquiries@creditbureauasia.com.